kgeun/Breaking-bad-character-explorer/readme.md

 - Aimed simple MVVM architecture to construct and read fast and easy.
 - Applied dark but elegant design to fit the atmosphere of the subject of the project.
 - Through Livedata and asyncronous processing, filtering result showed immedialtely without clicking submit button.
+- functions like product flavor seperation, proguard application, sign with key applied to real field are also applied.

 ## Test Cases and Results (Unit Test through JUnit4)